supportMDriven/MDrivenComponents/MDrivenTurnkeyComponents/EXT_Components/ImageCompression/README.md

 Keep in mind that this component implements lossy compression.

-You can configure component with help of the following HTML atttibutes on parent element:
+You can configure component with help of the following HTML atttibutes on parent element (`ImageCompression.cshtml`):

 | Attribute   | Value  | Description                                                              |
 |-------------|--------|--------------------------------------------------------------------------|